Best Paint for Furniture Without Sanding

 Here are some more tips to make sure your project turns out to be successful!
 Don’t worry, they aren’t hard things to do, but they’ll make a big impact.

 There are a lot of products on the market that claim to be the best paint for furniture without sanding.
+I’ve tested a lot, and Heirloom Traditions, Fusion Mineral, Farmhouse, and chalk paints are all great options depending on your project needs.

 If you’re nervous, test out a few samples before committing to one product.
 And don’t forget to have fun!
-Painting furniture can be a great way to express your creativity and make old furniture new again.
+Painting furniture can be a great way to express your creativity and make old pieces new again.

 More Furniture Paint Resources